qmutz/LXC-Web-Panel/README.rst

 LXC-Web-Panel is an easy to use Linux Containers manager.

+- NEW Installer to make it even easier to start running.
 - Display some host and container information: IP, CPU, Mem and Disk usage.
 - List, create, delete containers and change container settings.
 - Start, stop and freeze containers